ddstte/chiter/README.md

-# ChIter - iterator as a chain
+# ChIter - iterable as a chain

 Example:
 ```python